 Blurred vision or changes

-Vision changes or blurred vision are caused by the development of cataracts, which is when the normally clear lens of the eye becomes cloudy and does not let as much light into the eye.
+Vision changes or blurred vision are caused by the development of cataracts, which is when the usually transparent lens of the eye becomes cloudy and does not let as much light into the eye.

-Anterior lenticone is a condition in which the lenses of the eyes are abnormally shaped, specifically the lens protrudes into the space (anterior chamber) behind the cornea.
+Anterior lenticonus is when the eyes’ lenses are abnormally shaped; specifically, the lens protrudes into the space (anterior chamber) behind the cornea.

-The retina, which is the light-sensitive and nerve-rich membrane that lines the back of the eyes, can also be affected, usually by pigmentary changes caused by the development of superficially located yellow or white spots on the retina.
+The retina, the light-sensitive and nerve-rich membrane that lines the back of the eyes can also be affected, usually by pigmentary changes caused by the development of superficially located yellow or white spots on the retina.
 These changes do not appear to affect vision.

-The cornea, which is the transparent (transparent) outer layer of the eyes, can also be affected, although the specific abnormalities can vary.
+The cornea, the transparent (transparent) outer layer of the eyes, can also be affected, although the specific abnormalities can vary.

 The effects on the cornea can be slowly progressive.
 Recurrent corneal erosions can occur in which the outermost layer of the cornea (epithelium) does not adhere (adhere) to the eye properly.